Insight

 While technicals are finding an equilibrium, market fundamentals for underlying issuers remain relatively strong.

-The chart below provides the average leverage of companies in the leveraged loan market serving as an indicator of the financial health of bank loan issuers.
-Borrowers have reduced their leverage for the 10th quarter in a row, and average leverage in the market has returned to pre-pandemic levels.
-Borrowers have repaired their balance sheets and pushed out their debt maturities.
-Currently only ~1% of outstanding loans mature in 2024, leaving little refinancing risk in the market.
+The average leverage of companies in the leveraged loan market serves as an indicator of the financial health of bank loan issuers.
+The majority of borrowers continue to have healthy balance sheets, and average leverage in the market has returned to pre-pandemic levels.
+Borrowers have also pushed out their debt maturities.
+Currently only ~3% of outstanding loans mature in 2025, leaving little refinancing risk in the market.

 Another important investor concern is how current rates will impact issuers’ ability to service their debt.
-As highlighted in the table below, the average borrower has entered this cycle with a very strong ability to service their debt.
+The average borrower has entered this cycle with a very strong ability to service their debt.
 Interest coverage ratios have still been robust, leaving companies with sufficient ability to absorb higher rates.
-Additionally, we expect interest coverage ratios to improve as rates start to decrease, lowering interest expense as illustrated in the pink bar.
+Additionally, we expect interest coverage ratios to improve as interest rates continue to decrease, lowering company interest expenses.

 Conclusion